 Quick poll about your mentality on kids and summer camps.
 Which option most closely resembles your perspective:

-Whether you fit squarely into one of these categories or fall somewhere in between, I’m going to make a case that kids going to camp can be a very good thing.
+Whether you fit squarely into one of these categories or fall somewhere in between, I’m going to make a case that kids going to camp warrants your time and money.
 Going to camps as a kid had a major impact on my life - my academic success, how I relate to other people and even my perspective of the world around me.

 I love this movie.
 And they re-connect at camp.
 That's all:)